PR2: A Physics- and Photo-realistic Humanoid Testbed with Pilot Study in Competition: Results

-\textbf{The necessity and challenges in integrating AI-related topics.} Participants generally performed well in locomotion-related tasks with the provided controllers, as shown in \cref{fig:score_pie_chart}.
+Participants generally performed well in locomotion-related tasks with the provided controllers, as shown in \cref{fig:score_pie_chart}.
 However, significant performance drops were observed when tasks incorporated elements of manipulation and visual or language perception, as reflected by lower average scores.
 Specifically, difficulties were most pronounced in \texttt{Task 3} and \texttt{6}, which required high-level planning and the integration of AI techniques.
 These results underscore the need for future research and education in humanoid robotics to encompass a broader range of skills and topics, addressing the challenges that arise when integrating complex AI components with robot tasks.